saidvandeklundert/learn/_posts/2021-08-14-rust-slice.md

 In the middle, you see an array that is defined as `array : [i32;10]`.
 The index runs from 0 to 9 and I gave the similar values.

 On the left and on the right, there are 2 examples slices.
-At the top, we see the slice header and and the bottom, we see the index and the values associated with the slices.
+At the top, we see the slice header and the bottom, we see the index and the values associated with the slices.

-The lefthand slice, `slice1`, is defined `&array[5..10]`.
+The left-hand slice, `slice1`, is defined `&array[5..10]`.
 Because of this, the pointer of the slice is pointing to array index 5.
 We can also see `slice1` has a length of 5.
 This means the slice will contain 5 elements of the array.
 A little below the slice, we can see the index and the values associated with `slice1`.
 The index runs from 0 to 4 and the values are those we can see in the backing array.
 On the righthand side, we see `slice2`.
 That slice's pointer is pointing to element 3 and the slice has a length of 4.

 ### Common slice operations